Grade Eight

 World Languages

-The study of foreign language is a key component of the Middle School curriculum.
-Four languages are offered to Middle School students: French, Spanish, Chinese, and Latin.
-All students can continue studying their chosen foreign language or begin a new language.
-In addition, all eighth grade students undertake a year of Latin while continuing their study of Spanish, French or Chinese.
-New students entering RPCS during Middle School are placed in foreign language according to their experience, ability and interest.
-For students new to RPCS without prior experience studying a modern language, preparation may take the form of summer study or work with a tutor followed by a placement test.
+The study of world language is a key component of the Middle School curriculum. three languages are offered to Middle School students: French, Spanish, and Chinese.
+All students can continue studying the world language they began in Lower School or begin the language designated as the entry-level class in 6th grade (French in odd years, Spanish in even years).
+In addition, all eighth grade students may elect to take an exploratory class in Latin while continuing their study of Spanish, French or Chinese.
+New students entering RPCS during Middle School are placed in world language according to their experience, ability and interest.
+For students new to RPCS without prior experience studying a modern language, preparation includes summer study or work with a tutor followed by a placement test.
+New 8th graders entering RPCS without prior modern language instruction may opt to audit an 8th grade class in Chinese, French, or Spanish to prepare to take the level 1 class in Upper School.

 French, Grades 6 – 8: